citizenfx/fivem/ext/native-decls/GetEntityAttachedTo.md

 Entity GET_ENTITY_ATTACHED_TO(Entity entity);
 ```

-Gets the entity that this entity is attached to.
+Gets the entity that `entity` is attached to.

 ## Parameters
 * **entity**: The entity to check.

 ## Return value
-The attached entity handle.
-0 returned if the entity is not attached.
+Returns the attached entity handle, or `0` if the entity isn't attached to anything.